MaxVRAM/server-dev/ha-mqtt-1wire/README.md

 </details>

-> After pasting this code, you should have a flow like this (how many dudes you know flow like this??):
+> After pasting this code, you should have a flow like this (**how many dudes you know flow like this??**):

 ![Node-RED Paste](https://raw.githubusercontent.com/MaxVRAM/server-dev/master/ha-mqtt-1wire/images/1wire_nodepaste.jpg)

 <br>

-9. The node on the left is the MQTT node, double click it and configure a new server:
+9. The node on the **left** is the **MQTT node**, double click it and configure a new server:
-  - Server: localhost (since Mosquitto is running locally on HA)
+  - (connection tab) Server: localhost (since Mosquitto is running locally on HA)
   - (connection tab) Port: 1833
   - (connection tab) Client ID: node-red-input
   - (security tab) Username: (the broker user you created when we first installed Mosquitto on HA)
   - (security tab) Password: (the broker password you when we first installed Mosquitto on HA)
-10. Hit "update" to save your server settings, then make sure the server you just configured is selected for the MQTT node.
+10. Hit **update** to save your server settings, then make sure the server you just configured is selected for the MQTT node.
 Also make sure the topic field is set to "temperature/1" or whatever you entered in the python script configuration on your Pi.
-Hit "done".
+Hit **done**.
-11. The node on the right is the Entity node, this will setup an entity for you to use on your LoveLace dashboard or anywhere else in HA.
+11. The node on the **right** is the **Entity node**, this will setup an entity for you to use on your LoveLace dashboard or anywhere else in HA.
 Double click it and check the following:
   - Server: Home Assistant
   - Type: Sensor
   - State: <msg.> payload